Yeshua the Living Torah

 The book of Psalms begins with these words: "Blessed is the man who does not walk in the counsel of the wicked or stand in the way of sinners or sit in the seat of mockers.
 But his delight is in the law (Torah) of the LORD, and on his law he meditates day and night" (Psalm 1:1,2)

-To king David, the Torah was the greatest gift God had given.
+To king David, the Torah was the greatest gift Elohim had given.
 In Psalm 19:7&8, David says of the Torah: "The law of the LORD is perfect, converting the soul.
 The statutes of the LORD are trustworthy, making wise the simple.
 The precepts of the LORD are right, giving joy to the heart.
 The commands of the LORD are radiant, giving light to the eyes."

-YHVH gave the Torah to the children of Israel to make them 'holy' - set apart.
-It was to distinguish them from all other nations, just as He, the LORD, was set apart from all other gods.
+Yehovah gave the Torah to the children of Israel to make them 'holy' - set apart.
+It was to distinguish them from all other nations, just as He, the LORD, was set apart from all other Elohims.
 "Be ye set apart as I am set apart" (Lev.
 11:45; 1Pet.
-1:16), was God's desire for His people.
+1:16), was Elohim's desire for His people.
 The Torah gave Israel boundaries and a standard to live by; it protected them from becoming degenerate and lawless.
-At the close of every Sabbath, the Jewish people pray: "Blessed are you O God, King of the universe, who separates between the Holy and the secular, between light and darkness, between the seventh day and the six days of creation, between the Jewish people and the nations."
+At the close of every Sabbath, the Jewish people pray: "Blessed are you O Elohim, King of the universe, who separates between the Holy and the secular, between light and darkness, between the seventh day and the six days of creation, between the Jewish people and the nations."
 Without the Torah, the Israelites would have been no different to other tribal societies, where brother is against brother and every man against his neighbour.
 The Torah separated the Jew and raised him above the ways of the nations.
-The Jew was (and still is) commanded to love God and keep His commandments, love and respect his neighbour and to respect himself.
+The Jew was (and still is) commanded to love Elohim and keep His commandments, love and respect his neighbour and to respect himself.

-The Torah of YHVH became flesh in Yeshua.
+The Torah of Yehovah became flesh in Yeshua.
 He is the Living Torah; in him is the fullness of salvation.
 Yeshua, the Living Torah, came first to Israel because he was the fulfilment of what Israel already had.
 If we try and separate him from the written Torah, we will not understand who he is.
 He is the Messiah, the Torah in garments of flesh who came to dwell among us.

 When we read in Romans 10:4, that "Messiah is the end of the law", it does not mean that the law is finished with, but that Yeshua is the embodiment or fulfilment of the law.
 He is the full comprehension of Torah.
 The Jewish New Testament reads: "For the goal at which the Torah aims is the Messiah..."
 So in fact, everyone who walks according to the Torah, WILL reach that goal.

 If we do away with the law, we end up in a state of lawlessness, for it is the law that defines good and evil.
 Ultimately, it is the Torah which judges us, for the Torah is Yeshua himself.
 This is why the Scripture says: "...all who have sinned within the framework of Torah will be judged by Torah.
-For it is not merely the hearers of Torah whom God considers righteous; rather, it is the doers of what Torah says who will be made righteous in God's sight" Romans 2:12,13 (JNT).
+For it is not merely the hearers of Torah whom Elohim considers righteous; rather, it is the doers of what Torah says who will be made righteous in Elohim's sight" Romans 2:12,13 (JNT).

 Often we hear that it is more important to do things 'from the heart', rather than by obeying laws.
-The Bible says that "to obey is better than sacrifice", and as Judaism puts it, "Obey the laws of God!
+The Bible says that "to obey is better than sacrifice", and as Judaism puts it, "Obey the laws of Elohim!
 And if your heart catches up - well, that's even better!"

-When people reject the laws of God, they lose restraint in their lives.
+When people reject the laws of Elohim, they lose restraint in their lives.
 They go out of control.
 On a few occasions I have visited institutions for the severely mentally and physically disabled.
 Some of the people there were so "out of control" that they had to be physically restrained by being tied to chairs and beds.
 If this was not done, they would have caused much physical damage to themselves and to those around them.
 When a person is given a "restraining order" it means that he or she is unable to cross certain boundaries.

 When people say we are no longer under the law, they are in fact saying that they are no longer under restraint.
-When God's boundaries are removed and people simply do "what is right in their own eyes", then they are heading for deception.
+When Elohim's boundaries are removed and people simply do "what is right in their own eyes", then they are heading for deception.

 The Torah protects us from stepping over certain physical, spiritual and emotional /mental boundaries.
 The importance of keeping Torah is to safeguard our bodies, souls and spirits from becoming unrestrained.
 Proverbs 29:18 says: "Where there is no prophecy (revelation), the people cast off restraint; but happy are those who keep the law."